Philippians 2

 5 For let this mind be in you which was also in Christ Jesus; v.5 The Mind of Christ.
 The only way the Philippians could be of one mind was by having the mind of Christ in them.
 The mind of Christ was humility.
 All through His pathway we see that quality in perfection.
 In John 13:3-4 ti says, “Jesus knowing that the Father had given all things into his hands, and that he was come from God, and went to God; He riseth from supper, and laid aside his garments; and took a towel, and girded himself, etc.” This is a beautiful example of His humility.
 To think that the Lord of glory would stoop down to wash the dirty feet of those fisherman is incredible!
 Yet it is the same mind that we are to have.
 Again, when teaching His disciples about humility, the Lord said “the Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many” (Matt.
 20:28).
 The entire pathway of the Son is one unending example of humility, from incarnation to the cross.
 This is the supreme example that Paul sets before us.

-7 but emptied himself, taking a bondman’s form, taking his place in the likeness of men; v.7 His Humility in Incarnation.
-Next we have specifically what took place in the incarnation.
-To be “emptied” is the opposite of being full of one’s self.
-Some would erroneously teach that Christ divested Himself of His deity in the incarnation.
-Col. 2:9 will quickly prove that to be a false interpretation.
-When it says He “emptied Himself” it refers to the veiling of His Godhead glory when He took on flesh.3 He veiled or laid aside His personal, intrinsic glory such that it could not be seen by the human eye, for man cannot approach unto the unveiled glory of God (1 Tim.
-6:16).
-However, by watching Him and contemplating Him, that glory could be observed by those who had faith, as they saw Him walking in the conscious enjoyment of His relationship with the Father (John 1:14).
-In John 17:5 we find that, upon His glorification as a man, the Father glorified the Son with that same glory again, which He had with the Father before the world was.
+man He was given again as an ascended man at God’s right hand!
+Though a man in heaven today, Christ’s Godhead glory is now unveiled!
 Christ took “a bondman’s form”, and a bondman is a slave.
-Christ did not choose to be born into wealth and luxury.
-He took the lowest occupation: that of a servant.
+This refers firstly to His coming as a servant to do the will of God; “his servant Jesus” (Acts 3:13, Isa.
+42:1, Psa.
+40:7-8).
+But as a servant of God, our Lord Jesus served others.
+The Lord did not choose to be born into wealth, luxury, or power; “he hath no form nor lordliness” (Isa.
+53:2).
+He took the lowest occupation: one of a servant.
 In a past eternity, the Son was not a servant.
 He never had to obey.
 But as a man on this earth, “though He were Son, yet learned He obedience by the things which He suffered” (Heb.
 5:8).
 Christ took “his place in the likeness of men”.
 This refers to the humiliation of God (for so He was) becoming man.
 We cannot fully understand the unfathomable stoop that Christ made in becoming a man.
-It would be great enough if He had become an angel, but He passed angels, going lower still to the level of humanity (Heb.
+It would be a great stoop if He had become an angel, but He passed angels, going lower still to the level of humanity (Heb.
 2:9).
 To think of the humiliation of needing to eat, sleep, bathe, and other bodily functions.
 Think of the humiliation of just taking a physical body.
-Think of the humiliation of taking a human soul and spirit; of the glorious Son of God, taking on human emotions.
+Think of the humiliation of taking a human soul and spirit; of the glorious Son of God, taking on human emotions!
 “What is man, that thou art mindful of him? or the son of man, that thou visitest him?”
 (Heb.
 2:6).
 What grace!
-All through His earthly pathway, Christ never used His deity to escape the circumstances of His humanity.
+All through His earthly pathway, Christ never used the privileges of His deity to escape the circumstances of His humanity.
 For instance, He would never turn stones into bread to satisfy His hunger, although He had the power and right to do so.
 Amazing humility!

 How far?
 Christ “took part” of humanity (Heb.
 2:14), but doesn’t say how for that goes.
 It says that Christ “emptied himself” (Phil.
 2:7), but again it doesn’t say how far that goes.
 We can see from other scriptures that Jesus was fully man (1 Tim.
 2:5) and fully God (Col. 2:9).
-He did not ever empty Himself of deity, and He became a full man; spirit, soul and body.
+He did not ever empty Himself of deity, yet He became a full man; spirit, soul and body.
 To answer the question; “how far?” we could say “all the way… yet He never ceased to be what He was”.
 The inscrutable union of the divine and human natures of Christ involved addition only, not subtraction.
 Read more…

 9 Wherefore also God highly exalted him, and granted him a name, that which is above every name, 10 that at the name of Jesus every knee should bow, of heavenly and earthly and infernal beings, 11 and every tongue confess that Jesus Christ is Lord to God the Father’s glory. vv.9-11 His Exaltation.
 These verses are intended for our encouragement.
 Glory is at the end of a path of humiliation!
 Christ humbled Himself, and God exalted Him.
 The same is true for us (1 Pet.
 5:6; Luke 14:11).
 “Wherefore” shows us that the humiliation is the cause of His exaltation.
 God has “granted Him a name, that which is above every name”.
 Through Christ took the lowest place, and made Himself of no reputation, God has given Him the highest place.
 When Christ is manifested to this world in power and glory, the great men of the earth will be completely surprised (Isa.
 52:14-15).
 “God hath made that same Jesus, whom ye have crucified, both Lord and Christ” (Acts 2:36).
 All will bow “at the name of Jesus” which is Christ’s name in manhood.
 God will see to it that what was denied while Jesus walked here below is owned by all, willingly or unwillingly.
 Every knee will bow, and then it enlarges on it; (1) individuals in heaven, (2) individuals on earth, and (3) individuals awaiting eternal judgment.
 Compare “infernal beings” with “creatures under the earth” in Rev. 5:13.
 There the creatures “under the earth” refer, to animals who live under the ground; all creation will praise Him.
 Here in Philippians 2 it is the thought of all created intelligence owning the authority of Jesus as Lord.
 Every knee will bow, but not all voluntarily.
 The lost will bow their knees but remain unrepentant.
 An example is the band that took the Lord in the garden; they fell backward to the ground, but their hearts were unchanged.
 Also, the nashing of teeth will not go on in the Lord’s presence.
 When Jesus was in the Praetorium, the soldiers “bowed the knee before him” and with their tongues thet “mocked him, saying, Hail, King of the Jews!”
 (Matt.
 27:29).
 The knees that were bowed in mockery then will soon be made to bow in sincerity before Christ.
 The tongues that mocked His royalty will be forced to confess that “Jesus Christ is Lord”.
 There will be order in the court.
 The bowed knees and confessing tongues will be “to the glory of God the Father”, because God the Father will be vindicated in the vindication of His Son.